 In the below image, you can see the difference in the amount of leftover space between using 100W panels and our larger 180W panels.

 Another common layout scheme is to lay the solar panels out horizontally.

 Although not as common as laying solar panels our lengthwise, there are several situations where mounting horizontally can be beneficial:

-- Intending to install 3 or more panels on a longer (>20’/6m) van.
+- Installing three or more panels on a longer (>20’/6m) van.

-However, in our case, even if we were to install 3x100w panels, the total wattage is still less than our current 2x180w setup.
-So the widthwise setup didn’t make sense for us.
+However, in our case, even if we were to install 3x100W panels, the total wattage is still less than our current 2x180W setup.
+So, the widthwise setup didn’t make sense for us.

 Again, we recommend doing multiple roof sketches with multiple size solar panels to see if laying panels horizontally is right for you.

 Ready To Mount Your Panels?
 Check out our step-by-step solar mounting guide.